Treboder/CritterChronologer/README.md

 ### Save employee service
 Create a new employee with a POST-Request to [http://localhost:8082/user/employee](http://localhost:8082/user/employee) containing payload/body below.
-Service responds with a employee entity/object having a unique id (and some empty fields).
+Service responds with the persisted employee entity/object having a unique id (and some empty fields).
 ```
 {
   "name": "Hannah",